minekube/connect/.web/docs/team.md

 ---
 layout: page
 title: Join the Team
-description: The development of Vite is guided by an international team.
+description: The development of Connect is guided by an international team.
 ---

 <MeetTeam />